 Tintern Abbey, at Saltmills, New Ross, Co.
 Wexford, is a Cistercian Abbey, founded circa 1200 by William, the Earl Marshall.
 Part of the Wexford Walking Trail network, the Tintern Abbey Trails are free—and there are four to choose from.
 To start each walk, turn right at the entrance to Tintern Abbey and continue to Trailhead.
-Please note that Tintern Abbey will be closed for the 2020 season.

 This short easy walk (0.9km) starts at Tintern Abbey.
 Cross the Tintern River via the old stone bridge and enjoy the mixed woodland containing 200-year-old beech trees.
 About half way, discover the Colclough Walled Garden (admission charge) which once supplied the Colclough family who lived in the abbey.

 This 2.4km walk along the Tintern River and around the demesne boundary shows nature’s bounty, including fine beech, oak, and chestnut trees as well as kingfishers, egrets, buzzards, red squirrels, stoats, and bats.

 The 3.5km trail starts at Tintern Abbey and follows the Tintern River through deciduous and coniferous forest.
 The walk has some climbs, rough underfoot and obstacles.